smushy64/python_scripts/README.md

 All executable scripts are in the bin directory.

 Scripts:
-- cnew: create a new header and/or source file in specified directory
+- cnew: create new C/C++ header and/or source files
-- glnew: create a new vertex and/or fragment source file in specified directory
+- glnew: create new GLSL vertex and/or fragment source files
+- pynew: create new Python script